mckennapsean/dissertation/content/06-security.md

 user-friendly name, ID or type of record, and the detailed attribute information.
 These details enable analysts to understand what is happening in any selected aggregate of network records in the dashboard.
-As such, this table and dataset were created by request of all analysts during the usability study, presented in [@sec:eval].
+As such, this table and dataset were created by request of all analysts during the usability study.
 Inclusion of network record details is critical to this discovery of patterns.
 In our evaluation, analysts told us that they were able to not only discover patterns using BubbleNet, but that they could envision using this dashboard to present what they found.

 ### Selection and Interaction